 Las cuatro estaciones porteñas (The Four Seasons of Buenos Aires)

 Astor Piazzolla was a fabulously talented young man, and that wealth of talent caused him some confusion as he tried to decide on a career path.
 Very early he learned to play the bandoneon, the Argentinian accordion-like instrument that uses buttons rather than a keyboard, and he became a virtuoso on it.
 He gave concerts, made a film soundtrack and created his own bands before a desire for wider expression drove him to the study of classical music.
 In 1954 he received a grant to study with Nadia Boulanger, and it was that great teacher who advised him to follow his passion for the Argentinian tango as the source for his own music.

 Piazzolla returned to Argentina and gradually evolved his own style, one that combines the tango, jazz and classical music.
 In his hands, the tango–which had deteriorated into a soft, popular form–was revitalized.
 Piazzolla transformed this old Argentinian dance into music capable of a variety of expression and fusing sharply contrasted moods: His tangos are by turn fiery, melancholy, passionate, tense, violent, lyric, and always driven by an endless supply of rhythmic energy.

-The title Las cuatro estaciones porteñas needs to be understood carefully: cuatro estaciones is clear enough–it evokes The Four Seasons of Vivaldi.
-But the meaning of porteña (or porteño) is more elusive: it means “port” area, and it specifically has come to refer to the port area of Buenos Aires, where the tango was born.
+The title Las cuatro estaciones porteñas needs to be understood carefully: Cuatro estaciones is clear enough–it evokes The Four Seasons of Vivaldi.
+But the meaning of porteña (or porteño) is more elusive: it means “port” area, and it has come to refer specifically to the port area of Buenos Aires, where the tango was born.
 By extension, porteñas has come to mean anyone or anything native to Buenos Aires.
-And so a general translation of the title might be The Four Seasons in Buenos Aires.
+And so a general translation of the title might be The Four Seasons of Buenos Aires.

 –Program Notes By Eric Bromberger